 MEDNAX is a leading provider of physician services including newborn, maternal-fetal, other pediatric subspecialties, and anesthesia care.
 Our national network is composed of affiliated physicians, including those who provide neonatal clinical care in 34 states and Puerto Rico, primarily within hospital-based neonatal intensive care units, to babies born prematurely or with medical complications.
-We also have affiliated physicians who provide maternal-fetal and obstetrical medical care to expectant mothers experiencing complicated pregnancies primarily in areas where our affiliated neonatal physicians practice.
+We also have affiliated physicians who provide maternal-fetal and obstetrical medical care to expectant mothers experiencing complicated pregnancies in many areas where our affiliated neonatal physicians practice.
 Our network includes other pediatric subspecialists, including those who provide pediatric cardiology care, pediatric intensive care, hospital-based pediatric care and pediatric surgical care.
 In addition, we have physicians who provide anesthesia care to patients in connection with surgical and other procedures as well as pain management.

 During the three months ended March 31, 2012, we completed the acquisition of four physician group practices consisting of one neonatology practice, one maternal-fetal medicine practice, one pediatric cardiology practice and one other pediatric subspecialty practice.
-During the three months ended March 31, 2011, we completed the acquisition of three physician group practices consisting of one maternal-fetal medicine practice, one pediatric cardiology practice and one other pediatric subspecialty practice.
 Based on past results, we expect that we can improve the results of these practices through improved managed care contracting, improved collections, identification of growth initiatives, as well as operating and cost savings, based upon the significant infrastructure we have developed.

-Our results of operations for the three months ended March 31, 2012 and 2011 include the results of operations for these physician group practices from their respective dates of acquisition and therefore are not comparable in some respects.
+Our results of operations for the three months ended March 31, 2012 include the results of operations for these physician group practices from their respective dates of acquisition and therefore are not comparable in some respects.

-The United States is continuing to be affected by unfavorable economic conditions, and the number of unemployed workers remains significant.
-During the three months ended March 31, 2012, the percentage of our patient services being reimbursed under government-sponsored healthcare programs increased as compared to the same period in 2011.
-We could experience additional payor shifts to government-sponsored programs if economic conditions do not improve or if they deteriorate further.
+The United States continues to be affected by unfavorable economic conditions and slow economic growth.
+The number of unemployed and underemployed workers remains significant.
+During the three months ended March 31, 2013, the percentage of patient services being reimbursed under government-sponsored healthcare programs increased as compared to the three months ended March 31, 2012.
+There could be additional shifts toward government-sponsored programs and patient volumes could decline if economic conditions do not improve or deteriorate further.
 Payments received from government-sponsored programs are substantially less for equivalent services than payments received from commercial insurance payors.
-In addition, many states continue to experience lower than anticipated revenue and continue to face significant budget shortfalls.
+In addition, many states continue to experience lower than anticipated revenue and are facing significant budget shortfalls.
+Although the shortfalls for the budget year beginning in July 2012 were lower than in recent years, they are still significant by historical standards.
 These shortfalls could lead to reduced or delayed funding for state Medicaid programs and, in turn, reduced or delayed reimbursement for physician services.